beltram/rs-training/slides/doc/snippet-test-attributes.md

 /// assert!(false);
 /// ```.

 /// ```compile_fail     // Compilation should fail.
-If it does, test will fail
+If it does not, test fails
 /// let x = 5;
 /// x += 2; // shouldn't compile!
 /// ```.